CPA Buddy logo CPA Buddy

 Week 1-2: Setup & Configuration

-Import client list and basic information.
-Set up user accounts for team members.
-Configure your tax calendar and deadline reminders for your jurisdiction.
-Customize client portal branding.
-Create templates for your most common engagements.
+Import your client list, set up user accounts, configure your tax calendar and deadline reminders, customize client portal branding, and create templates for your most common engagements.

 Week 3-4: Parallel Operation

-Use new software alongside your existing process.
-Start with 10-20 pilot clients.
-Identify any workflow adjustments needed.
-Train team on basic functions.
+Run the new software alongside your existing process with 10-20 pilot clients.
+Identify any workflow adjustments and train the team on the basics.

 Week 5-6: Full Migration